-- An Outstanding (5) contribution is typified by exceeding expectations in many activities in the categories listed below for each area. - A Strong (4) contribution is typified by meeting expectations in many or exceeding expectations in a few activities in the categories listed below for each area. - A Satisfactory (3) contribution is typified by meeting expectations in some activities in the categories listed below for each area. - A Weak (2) contribution is characterized by meeting expectations in a few activities in the categories listed below for each area. - An Unacceptable (1) contribution is reflected by not meeting expectations in any activities in the categories listed below for each area.
+- An Outstanding (5) contribution is typified by exceeding expectations in many activities in the categories listed below for each area. - A Strong (4) contribution is typified by exceeding expectations in some and meeting expectations in many activities in the categories listed below for each area. - A Satisfactory (3) contribution is typified by meeting expectations in many activities in the categories listed below for each area. - A Weak (2) contribution is characterized by meeting expectations in some activities in the categories listed below for each area. - An Unacceptable (1) contribution is reflected by not meeting expectations in any activities in the categories listed below for each area.